diana-md/Data-Analytics-Bootcamp-Projects/10.WebScraping/README.md

 # Scrape-Store-Display-Mars
-This project demonstrates the ability to scrape various websites for data, store the information found in a MongoDB and display the information found on one HTML page.
+This project demonstrates the ability to scrape various websites for data, store the information found in a MongoDB and use Flask to display the information found on one HTML page.

 Files:
 * mars_app.py - contains the flask application